Which Curriculum Does St Paul’s Follow For History?

 At St Paul’s, we follow the National Curriculum for History.

-Please click the document below to see the history curriculum map for Years 1 to 6.
+Please click the document below to see the History Curriculum map for EYFS to Year 6.

 History learning begins in EYFS where children consider significant events in their own lives such as birthdays or the arrival of a new sibling.
 Children in EYFS also observe changes over time such as the change in seasons or watching ice melt.
 Through studying books such as The Tiger Who Came to Tea, children discuss how life seemed different in the past.